Hd578/Insights-In-Buisness/README.md

 # Insights-In-Buisness

+Generated Effective and insightful visualisation view for Atliq company

 Info View

 An info view  in a Report is a section that provides key details about the report, helping users understand its purpose, content, and brief description about it.(https://github.com/Hd578/Insights-In-Buisness/blob/main/1.png)